Fifty Shades of Grey: Controversies

 A second study in 2014 was conducted to examine the health of women who had read the series, compared with a control group that had never read any part of the novels.
 The results showed a correlation between having read at least the first book and exhibiting signs of an eating disorder, having romantic partners that were emotionally abusive and/or engaged in stalking behavior, engaging in binge drinking in the last month, and having 5 or more sexual partners before age 24.
-The authors could not conclude whether women already experiencing these "problems" were drawn to the series, or if the series influenced these behaviors to occur after reading by creating underlying context.
+The authors could not conclude whether women who already had these attributes were drawn to the series, or if the series influenced these behaviors to occur after reading by creating underlying context.
 The study's lead researcher contends that the books romanticize dangerous behavior and "perpetuate dangerous abuse standards."
 The study was limited in that only women up to age 24 were studied, and no distinction was made among the reader sample between women who enjoyed the series and those that had a strong negative opinion of it, having only read it out of curiosity due to the media hype or other obligation.

 At the beginning of the media hype, Dr. Drew and sexologist Logan Levkoff discussed on The Today Show whether the book perpetuated violence against women; Levkoff said that while that is an important subject, this trilogy had nothing to do with it – this was a book about a consensual relationship.
 Dr. Drew commented that the book was "horribly written" in addition to being "disturbing" but stated that "if the book enhances women's real-life sex lives and intimacy, so be it."